Optimizing Your Images

 An image's format refers to how the information is encoded for a computer to interpret.
 Images can be encoded in a variety of different formats.
 For most situations on your BigCommerce store, using a JPEG or JPG format for your product photos offers the best balance between looking good and loading fast.
 PNG files are typically used for web graphics, like icons or patterns.

 A content delivery network (CDN) allows you to serve your store’s web files faster around the world by caching common data in global network nodes.
 For example, if someone in Japan visits your site, that data is served from a local server in Asia, which is faster than if it had to travel from North America.
 If you have a custom designed theme, you can use the BigCommerce Content Delivery Network to serve the images in your theme faster.

 Akamai Image Manager

-To have images bypass Akamai Image Manager, see our instructions in our developer documentation.
+To have images bypass Akamai Image Manager, see our developer documentation.

 - User is blind and is using software to browse and translate the web

 - User has a less than reliable internet connection

 - User has turned off images in their browser for a speedier experience